|

 Hello readers and welcome back to another installment of the Reading List.
-As mentioned previously I am trying to work in more BIPOC and female authors onto this list.
-To that end I decided to go with a contemporary female author and one who is pretty well known by now: Marilynne Robinson and her 2004 Pulitzer winner Gilead.
+As mentioned previously I am trying to work in more BIPOC and (some contemporary) female authors onto this list.
+To that end I decided to go with a novel that was a hit when it was released in 2010 and only went on to receive recognition (and a movie) from there, Emma Donoghue’s claustrophobic Room.

 0 Comments